getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/python.md

-You can easily cause a python error by inserting a divide by zero expression into your application:
+You can cause a Python error by inserting a divide by zero expression into your application:

 ```py